Lesson 11 in the Basic Accounting series

 Journal Entry #4:

-As in method one, when it is time to send in the collected sales tax to the appropriate government agency, you would record a journal entry to represent emptying out the sales tax payable account (debit amount to decrease liability account) and decreasing our cash (credit amount to decrease asset account).
+As in method one, when it is time to send in the collected sales tax or to file sales tax to the appropriate government agency, you would record a journal entry to represent emptying out the sales tax payable account (debit amount to decrease liability account) and decreasing our cash (credit amount to decrease asset account).
 See journal entry #2.